 Most importantly, please note that any new economic stimulus package bill approved by Congress will only provide funding to employers who participate in the E-verify program.

-3. H-1B Visa Season is Here
+3. H-1B Visa Season Is Here

 As you may know, the H-1B visa season is upon us.
 H-1B visas are for professionals holding a degree in their specialty and are valid for a period of up to 6 years.
 Beginning on October 1 each year, Congress allots 85,000 visas for the H-1B category.
 The first and only possible date to apply for an H-1B visa for any given fiscal year is April 1.

 Last year, the USCIS received over 165,000 petitions for the 85,000 available visas.
-To handle this overflow, the USCIS held a computer-generated lottery to determine the allocation of the available visas.
+To handle this overflow, the USICS held a computer-generated lottery to determine the allocation of the available visas.
 Thus, we recommend that you gather the necessary documents as soon as possible to ensure that H-1B visa petitions for your prospective foreign workers are properly filed on April 1.
 Please let us know if you require our assistance in the filing of your H-1B visa petitions.

 Furthermore, please also note that financial institutions that have received bailout funds from the United States government are ineligible to petition for H-1B visa status on behalf of any new employees unless strict recruitment steps have been followed.
 For more details, please contact us.

 - United States or Canadian Passport; or